-Partly built upon GEOG 3007 Energy Problems and the Environment, this course focuses on the construction of national energy policies.
-Apart from the factors discussed in the previous subject, other factors that affect the formulation of a national energy policy are treated, including pattern of sectoral consumption of energy, energy intensiveness of economy, pollution problems of energy and the role of the non-conventional sources such as wind, solar and geothermal energy.
+Prerequisite: GEOG 3007 Energy Problems and the Environment or consent of the instructor previous subject, other factors that affect the formulation of a national energy policy are treated, including pattern of sectoral consumption of energy, energy intensiveness of economy, pollution problems of energy and the role of the non-conventional sources such as wind, solar and geothermal energy.
 Case studies of energy policies of selected Asian countries are covered, together with substantial research on an energy topic.